-- 1. If the domicile of a shareholder is unknown to the mutual fund service provider because the shareholder of record is a person that holds the shares of a regulated investment company as depositor for the benefit of others, the mutual fund service provider may utilize any reasonable basis, such as the zip codes of underlying shareholders, in order to determine the proper location for the allocation of these shares.
-If no information is obtained such that a reasonable basis can be developed to determine the proper location for the allocation of these shares, then all of the shares held by the shareholder of record shall be disregarded in computing the shareholder ratio for the fund in issue.
-If all of the shares for the fund in issue are disregarded pursuant to this subsection (h)(4)D.ii.a.1., then the gross receipts from the fund in issue shall be multiplied by a fraction, the numerator of which shall be the gross domestic product of the City and County of San Francisco as determined by the most recent United States Department of Commerce Bureau of Economic Analysis reporting as of the beginning of the tax year, and the denominator of which shall be the gross domestic product of the United States as determined by the most recent United States Department of Commerce Bureau of Economic Analysis reporting as of the beginning of the tax year.
-The data at www.bea.gov/data/gdp/gdp-county-metroand-other-areas or its successor website shall be the source for this calculation. . - 2.
-The regulated investment company's tax year for computing the shareholder ratio shall be either the tax year that ends during the tax year of the principal member of the mutual fund service provider's combined group or the tax year of the principal member of the mutual fund service provider's combined group.
+1. If the domicile of a shareholder is unknown to the mutual fund service provider because the shareholder of record is a person that holds the shares of a regulated investment company as depositor for the benefit of others, the mutual fund service provider may utilize any reasonable basis, such as the zip codes of underlying shareholders, in order to determine the proper location for the assignmentallocation of these shares.
+If no information is obtained such that a reasonable basis can be developed to determine the proper location for the assignmentallocation of these shares, then all of the shares held by the shareholder of record shall be disregarded in computing the shareholder ratio for the fund in issue.
+If all of the shares for the fund in issue are disregarded pursuant to this subsection (h)(4)D.ii.a.1., then the gross receipts from the fund in issue shall be allocated to the City in a proportion equivalent to the taxpayer's payroll apportionment under Section 956.2 of the Business and Tax Regulations Codemultiplied by a fraction, the numerator of which shall be the gross domestic product of the City and County of San Francisco as determined by the most recent United States Department of Commerce Bureau of Economic Analysis reporting as of the beginning of the tax year, and the denominator of which shall be the gross domestic product of the United States as determined by the most recent United States Department of Commerce Bureau of Economic

+Analysis reporting as of the beginning of the tax year.
+The data at www.bea.gov/data/gdp/gdpcounty-metro-and-other-areas or its successor website shall be the source for this calculation.

+2. The regulated investment company's tax year for computing the shareholder ratio shall be either the tax year that ends during the tax year of the principal member of the mutual fund service provider's combined group or the tax year of the principal member of the mutual fund service provider's combined group.
 Once a method for computing the shareholder ratio is chosen, that methodology should be applied consistently in later years.